 These vicious problems seem to have a single yet simple solution- Blockchain.
 As every cloud has a silver lining, all these lacunas apparently created by the digital world could be solved through another digital application which seemingly comes from a grey realm.
 As believed in Indian mythology: everything in itself is not evil; so is the case with Blockchain, which was initially used to create and mine the notorious Bitcoin.
 This could change the scenario potentially in all sectors.

 Blockchain is like a usurer’s book of accounts.
 It is noteworthy that Blockchain is metaphorically compared with the usurer’s book of accounts, as any lending which is entered is never forgotten.
-Blockchain is like a digital book for keeping records where data of transactions can be entered and maintained but cannot be reversed or changed, except malicious or erroneous transactions.
+Blockchain technology is like a digital book for keeping records where data of transactions can be entered and maintained but cannot be reversed or changed, except malicious or erroneous transactions.

 Each block is made with such an algorithm that data stored in it can never be possibly deleted or altered.
 Here, data is not centralized at one place and every time data is added, it reverts to every computer for confirmation.
 It can give an impression that anyone could have access to that data but that is not the case.
 Data in a Blockchain could be seen by everyone as it is in public domain but it can never be copied.
 Hence, there is presumably less chance of data loss or breach.